vuejs/docs/src/glossary/index.md

 In Vue 3, the slot APIs were simplified to make all slots behave like scoped slots.
 However, the use cases for scoped and non-scoped slots often differ, so the term still proves useful as a way to refer to slots with props.

 The props passed to a slot can only be used within a specific region of the parent template, responsible for defining the slot's contents.
-This region of the template behaves as a variable scope for the props, hence 'scoped slot'.
+This region of the template behaves as a variable scope for the props, hence the name 'scoped slot'.

 For more details see:
 - [Guide - Slots - Scoped Slots](/guide/components/slots.html#scoped-slots)